briandrum/codes.forchagrin.com/_chapters/chapter-351-parking-generally.md

 ## 351.14   Night parking generally

-No person shall park or permit any vehicle to be parked on any street or municipal parking lot between the hours of 2:00 o’clock a.m. and 6:00 o’clock a.m. on any day, except emergency and public safety vehicles and physicians on emergency calls.
+No person shall park or permit any vehicle to be parked on any street or municipal parking lot between the hours of 2:00 o'clock a.m. and 6:00 o'clock a.m. on any day, except emergency and public safety vehicles and physicians on emergency calls.
 (Ord.
 1998-88.
 Passed 9-28-98.)